mercethem/DDS/docs/demo.md

 This installs all required Node.js packages listed in `package.json`.

+**Note**: When using `init/sh/install_system_dependencies.sh`, Node.js installation is handled automatically.
+When using `init/sh/post_install_build.sh`, demo npm packages are installed automatically.

 #### 2. Verify DDS Components

 Ensure DDS components are built.
 Components are built automatically in these scenarios:

+- **If you ran the AppImage**: All components are built automatically during PHASE 3 (Fast-DDS and Monitoring Build) and PHASE 4 (System Readiness Check with automatic setup if needed).
 - **If you ran `bash init/sh/install_system_dependencies.sh`**: The monitoring application is automatically built via `init/sh/post_install_build.sh` at the end of dependency installation.
 - **If you ran `bash init/sh/project_setup.sh`**: All components including the monitoring application are built automatically during setup.